Thanks to Play-Well TEKnologies for providing this excellent birthday party activity in exchange for this post.

 The day before the party, I got a call from Bryce, who would be our LEGO instructor the following day.
 He reviewed the ages of the kids who would be in attendance, confirmed our headcount, and then gave us two projects to choose from.

-Max listened in on the speaker phone and made his choice.
+Max listened in on the speaker phone and made his choice for his LEGO birthday party.
 A re-creation of the Battle of Hoth, complete with motorized AT-AT walkers.
 Sounds good to me!

 We set the overall party for noon on Sunday; we'd have pizza and cupcakes first, with the LEGO portion starting at 1:00 until about 2:30.
 Bryce appeared on our doorstep at 12:45, with a glorious stack of nearly 20,000 LEGO bricks in tow.